University of Michigan

 - Nuclear Engineering and Radiological Sciences

-Note about Computer Science courses: this department is heavily oversubscribed, and therefore it may be difficult for exchange students to take many Computer Science courses during their time at UM.
+The Computer Science department is heavily oversubscribed, and therefore it may be difficult for exchange students to take many Computer Science courses during their time at UM.
 Students interested in this department should be prepared with alternative course options from other departments.

-Students who are nominated through Global E3 will also be asked to apply via our online application system.
+Students nominated by IIE to UM will also be asked to apply via our online application system.

 Admitted exchange students will receive an official letter from the College of Engineering confirming admission, tuition support, and duration of stay.
 Admission letters will be sent to students on a rolling basis usually within 60 days of the application deadline.